bterlson/openai-in-typespec/.dotnet/README.md

 };
 ```

-Finally, call the `ImageClient`'s `GenerateImage` method by passing the prompt and the `ImageGenerationOptions` instance as parameters:
+Finally, call the `ImageClient`'s `GenerateImage` method by passing the prompt and the `ImageGenerationOptions` instance as arguments:

 ```csharp
 GeneratedImage image = client.GenerateImage(prompt, options);